- 95% response rate

 Living everyday like there's no tomorrow

 My idea of couchsurfing is pure and simple: GOODWILL!
-Couchsurfing is not about saving money on accomodation.
+Couchsurfing is not about saving money on accommodation.
 It's about cultural exchange, meeting friends around the world, learning from each other and getting perspectives.

 In this complicated world we live in, I still believe that compassion and kindness can exist without attachment to tangible gains.
 I also believe that humanity can be preserved in the process of "civilization"?
 This is my idea of couchsurfing.

 After a year on the road, I got an awesome job opportunity to work in Tunisia.
 I had an amazing 15 months living in Tunis.
-In August 2015, I officially moved to Dar Es Salaam.
+In August 2015, I officially moved to Dar Es Salaam for a next job.

 In politics, I am social-liberal or you can call me a lefty.
-Crazy fans of the Republican party, UKIP, Front Nationale in France, you may have to write me a comprehensive couch request explaining your right-wing political view if you're interested in surfing my couch (just kidding).
+Crazy fans of the Republican party, UKIP, Front Nationale in France or you're a die hard supporter of Trump, you may have to write me a comprehensive couch request explaining your right-wing political view if you're interested in surfing my couch (just kidding).

 If you're genuine, honest and open-minded, let's couchsurf!!